ibrahiminfinite/tutorials/coppelia_sim_basics.md

 1. create a venv named coppelia_env
   `$ python3 -m venv ~/copellia/coppelia_env`

-    > Notice that we are putting all the dependencies for this project in a folder called `coppelia` at `/home/<user>/coppelia`

 2. Activate the env using `$ source ~/coppelia/coppelia_env/bin/activate`

 3. Follow instructions on https://www.coppeliarobotics.com/helpFiles/en/zmqRemoteApiOverview.htm to install required python modules.